jmak/bootstrap-glyphicons-fonts/README.md

     <i class="glyphicon-girl glyphicon-spin"></i>

-Using SASS in your project you can easily prefixed icons to avoid collision with other icon sets.
+Using SASS in your project you can easily prefix icons to avoid collision with other icon sets.

     $icon-prefix: myglyphicon